 Exceptionally talented or gifted students are often at risk of experiencing difficulties because of a substantial asynchrony between age and cognitive or academic development.
 They may be isolated in neighborhood schools and are at risk for depression in normal school settings.
-This measure advocates expanding ACCESS enough that all qualified K-8 PPS students should be granted admission to ACCESS Academy, if they choose to attend.
+This measure advocates that all such K-8 PPS students should be granted admission to ACCESS Academy, if they choose to attend.
 This further supports the general goal of narrowing the range of achievement levels in classrooms, since students qualifying for ACCESS Academy would typically require a significant amount of differentiation to meet their rate and level of learning.
-It may also help improve ACCESS Academy's racial and socioeconomic equity profile by attracting students in families who might otherwise be discouraged and not bother to apply.
+It may also help improve ACCESS Academy's racial and socioeconomic equity profile by attracting students in families who might otherwise be discouraged by the overhead and uncertainty of a subjective application process and limiting enrollment cap.
 Measures 1E and 2C also help to improve equity by automatically triggering an evaluation for qualification into ACCESS Academy without requiring parent advocacy.

 - A. Give the ACCESS Academy a permanent school location that allows it to expand to accommodate all students who qualify.
-Preferably, establish an additional west side ACCESS Academy, to minimize busing and avoid long bus rides for young students. - B. Review the ACCESS Academy application process to ensure socioeconomic and racial equity as well as transparency of the admissions criteria. - C. Research the impacts of a change in admission criteria such that the only qualification for admission is a 99th percentile TAG identification test score; engage TAGAC members, ACCESS staff and administration, parents of current and waitlisted ACCESS students, parents of PPS students potentially qualifying for ACCESS, and district administration. - D. Continue to test all PPS students for TAG status in 2nd grade, but allow 5th grade TAG students to request retesting to see if they qualify for ACCESS Academy. - E. Reclassify ACCESS Academy as an Alternative School (instead of an Alternative Program) so that it has equal standing for funding (e.g. from the Portland Arts Tax) and can retain Administrators by offering compensation comparable to Principals.
+Preferably, establish an additional west side ACCESS Academy, to minimize busing and avoid long bus rides for young students. - B. Review the ACCESS Academy application process to ensure socioeconomic and racial equity as well as transparency of the admissions criteria; consider a change in the admissions criteria such that, similar to the Summa program in the Beaverton School District, the only qualification for admission is a 99th percentile TAG identification test score. - C. Continue to test all PPS students for TAG status in 2nd grade, but allow 5th grade TAG students to request retesting to see if they qualify for ACCESS Academy. - D. Reclassify ACCESS Academy as a school so that it has equal standing for funding and can retain Administrators by offering compensation comparable to Principals.